ZoneMinder/zoneminder/README.txt

 on your desktop.
 Along the top there are several informational entries  like  the  time of the last update  and  the  current server  load.
-There will also be an indication of  the  system state which will probably say `stopped' to begin with.
+There will also be an indication of  the  system state which will probably say 'stopped' to begin with.
 This is a  link that you can click on to control the ZoneMinder system as a whole.